fosterwealthventures/fwv-calculators/content/blog/set-your-freelance-rate-so-you-dont-work-free-3-step-formula-eec65e.md

 ---
+title: >-
-title: "How to Set Your Freelance Rate So You Don't Work for Free (The 3-Step Formula) — Complete Guide"
+  How to Set Your Freelance Rate So You Don't Work for Free (The 3-Step Formula) — Complete Guide
-date: "2025-10-18T23:31:13.894Z"
+date: '2025-10-18T23:31:13.894Z'
+excerpt: >-
-excerpt: "A practical, step-by-step walkthrough of “How to Set Your Freelance Rate So You Don't Work for Free (The 3-Step Formula)”."
+  A practical, step-by-step walkthrough of “How to Set Your Freelance Rate So You Don't Work for Free (The 3-Step Formula)”.
-category: "Finance"
+category: Finance
-tags: ["how", "set", "your", "freelance", "rate", "you", "dont", "work"]
+tags:
+  - how
+  - set
+  - your
+  - freelance
+  - rate
+  - you
+  - dont
+  - work
+thumbnail: /blog/set-your-freelance-rate-so-you-dont-work-free-3-step-formula-eec65e.jpg
 ---

 # How to Set Your Freelance Rate So You Don't Work for Free (The 3-Step Formula)